 - Treatment of opportunistic infection in HIV-seropositive individuals; British HIV Association (2011)

-- Drug Safety Update; Medicines and Healthcare products Regulatory Agency, Aug 2013
+- Oral ketoconazole: do not prescribe or use for fungal infections - risk of liver injury outweighs benefits; Drug Safety Update, Medicines and Healthcare products Regulatory Agency, Aug 2013

-- Coyle EA; Invasive candidiasis and the utility of antifungal susceptibility testing in the J Pharm Pract.
-2010 Feb;23(1):33-7.
+- Coyle EA; Invasive candidiasis and the utility of antifungal susceptibility testing in the ICU.
+J Pharm Pract.
+2010 Feb 23(1):33-7.